ForrSiis/vsv/README.md

 Rows are separated by newline.
 Leading spaces on each row are discarded and ignored.

-If the first two nonspace characters of a row are identical opening brackets, this is a header row.
+Ignoring the leading spaces of a row, if the first two characters of a row are identical opening brackets, this is a header row.
 Else it is a data row.

 ** Reading Header Rows **